seth-gordon/daemonica/_grammar/variables.md

 >- bear HOW D2\1SG chase D2\black DUP-BIND
 >- The event of a bear chasing me was as black as the bear itself.

->- Tatorhu ahur pi abū mhi-pī rdū.
+>- Tatorhu ahur pi abū mhi-kir rdū.
 >- bear HOW D2\1SG chase D2\black-NMLZ BIND
 >- The bear that chased me was black.